Promoted for

 Why open a US dollar account in Canada?
 There are plenty of reasons, such as:

-If you want to send money from Canada to the US, maintaining a US dollar account allows you to avoid the cost of converting from CAD to USD.
-You can then send US dollars to Canada in a few ways, such as sending a bank transfer, writing a USD cheque, or even withdrawing US currency so you can send a cash transfer.
+If you have a US dollar account in Canada, you may be able to send funds in USD directly, helping you avoid the cost of converting from CAD to USD.
+You can then send US dollars to the US in a few ways, such as sending a bank transfer, writing a USD cheque or even withdrawing US currency so you can send a cash transfer.

 However, if you have Canadian dollars, there are several ways to send money to the US.